DavidVentura/django-prisma/README.md

 This repo is a proof of concept for a database back-end for Prisma (Accelerate) with Django.

-This does not manage the database schema yet, so you must ensure your models match what you've defined in `schema.prisma`.

 ## Example

 Configure your back-end to use this backend by setting your token and schema path.